Caregiver Burnout: How to Take Care of Yourself

 Taking care of yourself is not selfish.
 Sometimes it is the most selfless thing you can do.
 Caregiver burnout is treatable.

 Reach out to neighbors, friends, and loved ones.
-You would be surprised by how many people are present to help you with caregiver burnout if you are honest about needing assistance.
-Reach out to a religious group, an online support group, friends and loved ones, and relinquish some control to them so you can sleep and have some alone time.
+You may be surprised by how many people are present to help you if you are honest about needing assistance.
+Reach out to a religious group, an online support group, or friends and loved ones, and relinquish some control to them so you can rest and have some alone time.
 You and your loved one will both be better for it.

 Resources: